 This week’s theme is hard light.
+Lighting challenges are my favourite because they can be hard, but this is a different kind of hard.
 Hard light creates sharp, hard-edged shadows and tends to have a lot of contrast.
-It’s created by small light source, or relatively small (like the sun, which is big, but far away).
+It’s created by a small light source, or relatively small (like the sun, which is big, but far away).
 You can encounter it outdoors on a bright, sunny day.
 This kind of light can be hard to work with, but check out some examples below and tips on how to get great photos in hard light.

 Here are some tips on working with hard light.

 - Pay attention to the shadows.
 Shadows can be really unflattering in a portrait or they can be dramatic and interesting.
 Pay attention to the way the shadows fall and what they hide and reveal.

 - For portraits, hard light can be most flattering as a side-light or closer to sunset.
 At midday, it can create raccoon eyes and a shadow mustache.

 - When taking portraits at midday, I often try to find backlight rather than deal with hard light, but it can be worked with.
 You just have to be careful of your posing.
 Sometimes I have people look to the side, at each other, or close their eyes, still paying attention to the shadows.

 - Hard light, or full sun, can be great for capturing a landscape with a lot of contrast.
 Like the example of the couple with the cloudy blue sky above, putting the light behind you (the photographer) can allow you to capture the full range of colours and tones in a scene and get a beautiful sky, where backlight would tend to wash out the sky (unless you add light to your subjects).

 - Use the shadows.
 Like in the photo of the little girl walking on a log above, harsh sun can create great shadows in a scene.

 If you have any questions, join us in the Facebook group.
 I’ll be checking in there daily to see your work and help you achieve the best results.